2017 Story telling project

 We also welcome essays involving conversations with older couples.

-Essays submitted will be considered for inclusion in a special book, which will be published to celebrate Her Majesty The Queen’s 65 years as Head of the Commonwealth in April 2018.
+Essays submitted will be considered for inclusion in a special book, which will be published in June 2018 to celebrate ageing in the Commonwealth and Her Majesty The Queen’s 65 years as Head of the Commonwealth.

 Guideline for the content